springyworks/maxGraph-kos/packages/website/docs/intro.md

 :::warning

 This documentation is a **work in progress**.

-Please be patient, the content will be updated progressively.
+Please be patient, as content will be gradually updated, especially the content of the original `mxGraph` documentation.

 :::